 In macroeconomic terms, France’s total exported goods represent 18.1% of its overall Gross Domestic Product for 2019 ($3.061 trillion valued in Purchasing Power Parity US dollars).
 That 18.1% for exports to overall GDP in PPP for 2019 compares to 19.2% for 2018.
 This seems to indicate a relatively decreasing reliance on products sold on international markets for France’s total economic performance, albeit on a very short timeframe.

 Another key indicator of a country’s economic performance is its unemployment rate.
-France’s average unemployment rate in 2019 was 8.62% down from 9.05% one year earlier, according to the International Monetary Fund.
+France’s unemployment rate was 9% at September 2020, up from an average 8.62% for 2019 according to the International Monetary Fund.

 France’s capital city is Paris.